xrdocs/application-hosting/_blogs/2019-08-19-application-hosting-and-packet-io-on-ios-xr-a-deep-dive.md

 {: .notice--success}

-# Understand App-Hosting on IOS-XR
+# Understanding App-Hosting on IOS-XR

 Post Release 6.0.0, IOS-XR made a jump from a 32-bit QNX operating system to a 64-Bit Linux operating system.
 This 64-bit Linux environment with a modern Kernel and the ability to run Linux processes and applications from the larger Linux ecosystem enables a whole variety of new use cases.